ShanghaiTech-IMPACT/4DRGS/README.md

 ![](./assest/overview.png)

 ## Setup
 First clone this repo.
 And then set up an environment and install packages.
-We use single RTX3090 for experiments.
+C++ Compiler is required.
+We used Visual Studio 2019 for Windows and GCC 8.3.0 for Linux.

     git clone https://github.com/ShanghaiTech-IMPACT/4DRGS.git
     cd 4DRGS